Creative Writing Honors Thesis Proposal

 - Provides a narrative account of how the student came to be interested in this particular project (course work, readings, unofficial creative and intellectual explorations);

-- Demonstrates the student’s proficiency in the project’s genre, and delineates the course work, tutorials, readings, and extracurricular activities that have prepared him/her for this project;
+- Demonstrates the student’s proficiency in the project’s genre, and delineates the course work, tutorials, readings, and extracurricular activities that have prepared them for this project;

 - Situates the project, providing an analysis of how it engages with other contemporary works in the same genre and/or its historical precedents;

 - Outlines how this project will engage with and contribute to timely aesthetic, intellectual, and creative conversations.